jmce22/pands-project/README.md

 I will also provide a list of references which I used to complete my work.

 **To execute my script**:
 Please download *analysis.py* from my repository (*jmce22/pands-project*) into a code editor such as VS Code.
 While located in the folder in which you have saved *analysis.py*, go to the terminal window and type 'python analysis.py'.
-This should run the code and generate the text file with summary data for the dataset, and print into the folder the histograms and other plots which analyse the data.
+This should run the code and generate the text file with summary data for the dataset, and print into the folder the histograms, pairplots and other plots which analyse the data.

 &nbsp;